-- Christmas coffees: Most coffee shops have launched their festive hot drinks, which are essential on crisp mornings and late-nights but Karl has advised people to be wary of excessive caffeine consumption.
-He said: "Most people know that drinking coffee throughout a normal day isn't conductive to a great night's sleep, but chocolate, soda, mixers, ice cream, liqueurs and cocktails can also contain varying degrees of caffeine too."
+- Christmas coffees: Most coffee shops have launched their festive hot drinks, which are essential on crisp mornings and late nights but Karl has advised people to be wary of excessive caffeine consumption.
+He said: "Most people know that drinking coffee throughout a normal day isn't conducive to a great night's sleep, but chocolate, soda, mixers, ice cream, liqueurs and cocktails can also contain varying degrees of caffeine too."

-Festive food that will help you get a good sleep
+Festive food to choose, to help you get a good sleep

-- Turkey/Nut Roast: Ever wondered why you fall asleep after eating a Christmas dinner?
-Well, it's likely due to the fact both nuts and turkey are high in trytophan amino acid.
-Karl said: "We convert this into serotonin during the day and it makes us feel good because it's a mood stabiliser."
-Nuts also contain magnesium which activates the parasympathetic nervous system—the thing that's responsible for relaxation. meanwhile Turkey is packed with zinc and vitamin B6 which play a part in the production of the sleep hormone melatonin.
+- Turkey/nut roast: Ever wondered why you fall asleep after eating a Christmas dinner?
+Well, it's likely due to the fact both nuts and turkey are high in tryptophan amino acid.
+Karl said: "We convert this into serotonin during the day and it makes us feel good because it's a mood stabilizer."
+Nuts also contain magnesium which activates the parasympathetic nervous system—the thing that's responsible for relaxation.
+Meanwhile, turkey is packed with zinc and vitamin B6 which play a part in the production of the sleep hormone melatonin.
 Who knew!?

-- Cheese boards: A popular after dinner treat, especially for those who lack a sweet tooth is a cheese board.
-Despite the belief that cheese can give you bad dreams, it is high in calcium, which helps the brain convert the amino acid, tryptophan, to melatonin, which is why people with calcium deficiency can have trouble sleeping.
+- Cheese boards: A popular after-dinner treat, especially for those who lack a sweet tooth is a cheese board.
+Despite the belief that cheese can give you bad dreams, it is high in calcium, which helps the brain convert the amino acid, tryptophan, to melatonin, which is why people with a calcium deficiency can have trouble sleeping.

 - Mulled wine: Oh yes, that's the news we've all been waiting to hear—mulled wine can actually help you sleep better.
-Apparently it's the cinnamon in mulled wine that has antioxidants which can help reduce bloating, leading to a more comfortable night's sleep.
+Apparently it's the cinnamon in mulled wine that has antioxidants that can help reduce bloating, leading to a more comfortable night's sleep.
 It can also act as a painkiller along with cloves in the drink which have antiseptic properties.
-Mulled wine wouldn’t be complete without oranges, which have high levels of vitamin C which studies have shown help the effects of sleep apnoea as well as helping to prevent sleep disturbances.
+Mulled wine wouldn’t be complete without oranges, which have high levels of vitamin C. Studies have shown vitamin C can help reduce the effects of sleep apnoea, as well as helping to prevent sleep disturbances.

 How to guarantee a good night's sleep over Christmas

-Prevent bloating by choosing spirits which have been distilled, rather than fermented drinks such as beers and wine, and try not to overeat.
+- Avoid bloating: Prevent bloating by choosing spirits which have been distilled, rather than fermented drinks such as beers and wine.
+Also, try not to overeat.
 Going to sleep bloated can be extremely uncomfortable, so before getting into bed, try a few stretches, lie face down in bed and try not to eat or drink anything carbonated a few hours before hitting the hay.

-If you do feel the drowsy effects of the Christmas roast and have a post-dinner nap, ensure you don’t go over the 90-minute sleep cycle by setting a timer to wake up.
-If you go over this cycle, you’ll be affecting your circadian rhythms, known as the body’s regulator for the sleep-wake cycle, which will then affect your bedtime sleep.
+- Time your naps: If you do feel the drowsy effects of the Christmas roast and have a post-dinner nap, ensure you don’t go over the 90-minute sleep cycle by setting a timer to wake up.
+If you go over this cycle, you’ll be affecting your circadian rhythms, known as the body’s regulator for the sleep-wake cycle, which can affect your bedtime sleep.

-Stay hydrated and drink plenty of water to help your digestive system, especially if drinking alcohol, and choose decaffeinated versions of hot drinks or a small sized cup.
+- Drink wisely: Stay hydrated and drink plenty of water to help your digestive system, especially if drinking alcohol, and choose decaffeinated versions of hot drinks or a small-sized cup.
 Try and give your body time to process any alcohol before you go to bed—on average, this takes an hour per unit.